MAIN Travel North America USA Tennessee

 Major spots

-for summer fun vacations include the
+for summer fun vacations also include the

 amusement park at Dollywood in Pigeon Forge, first-rate country music shows at the Grand